The Facility is open.

-The Facility will be operating at partial capacity, but should provide the support needed for the level of research in Phase 1.
-Email NMR staff (firstname.lastname@example.org) if you have questions about procedures as stated above, or experience problems on the instruments.
+The Facility is operating at partial capacity, but should provide the support needed for research.
+Email NMR staff (email@example.com) if you have questions about procedures as stated above, or experience problems on the instruments.

 Note: Mössbauer, SQUID, and small instrument users must now schedule room 2202 in addition to reserving time on the instrument.